-This week’s writing challenge revolves around a photo I took of the Wairau river mouth, Marlborough, New Zealand, late one winter’s afternoon.
-Use the photo to inspire a 150-200 word super-short story – a proper one, with beginning, middle, end and punchline (all super-short stories gotta have a punchline) – and post it on your blog, with… More This week’s mega short-story challenge
+This week’s writing challenge revolves around a photo I took of Courtenay Place, Wellington, on a very wet and windy Saturday evening.
+Use the photo to inspire a 150-200 word super-short story – a proper one, with beginning, middle, end and punchline (all super-short stories gotta have a punchline) – and post it on your blog,… More This week’s mega short-story challenge

 I’ve been posting about ways of keeping free-form creativity going while still keeping on track in NaNoWriMo.
 Or – indeed – on track in anything you’re writing.
 That doesn’t avert the need to plan, though.
 Planning pays dividends – big dividends – when you’re working to timeline.
 Here are five reasons why.
 Planning keeps you… More Five reasons why you need planning in NaNoWriMo 2015

 The big question with NaNoWriMo, for a lot of writers, is whether to ‘pants’ or ‘plan’.
 You know – whether to sit down and ‘just write’, with the story going where it will as one navigates ‘by the seat of the pants’, or whether it’s better to have some sort of written structure.
 The fact… More Pantsing or planning – that is the NaNoWriMo question

 After more than 30 years in the business – and after seeing a LOT of writers and writing – I’ve never considered the qualifier ‘aspiring’ necessary for those starting out.
 You either write, or you don’t.
 The end.
 And personally, I hope that people who want to write – well, they’ll write.
 That said, ‘aspiring’ to write… More Why all who write should think of themselves as writers.
 Period.